Celestials

 Aasimon

-Home Plane: Any Upper Plane, any good alignment.
+Home Plane: Any Upper Plane

 Philosophy: Aasimon serve as intermediaries between deities and mortals, prioritising redemption, healing and protection over punitive justice.
 They operate through persuasion and inspiration, often granting mortals opportunities for redemption.
-Aasimon may adopt chaotic or lawful leanings, usually depending on the power they represent, but their core identity remains tied to selfless service.
+Aasimon may adopt chaotic or lawful leanings, usually depending on the power they are serving, but their core identity remains tied to selfless service.
 They also function as cosmic diplomats and emissaries of divine will, mediating conflicts between powers or other celestial races.
-Aasimon typically maintain an emotional detachment from mortal affairs, and because of this they can appear aloof.
+Aasimon typically maintain an emotional detachment from mortal affairs, and can appear aloof.
 Some graybeards have suggested these hard-working celestials originate from Bytopia, but they spread across the Upper Planes many millennia ago and are now considered to have no particular home plane beyond that of their chosen power.

 Paragons: The most powerful of the aasimon are called empyreal lords, or sometimes archangels, and each cutter champions several concept of goodness that they have embodied in their afterlife’s work.